Quick Answer

 Looking to filter out reposted jobs on LinkedIn?
 When you search for jobs on LinkedIn, you'll often see postings marked "Reposted X days ago."
 These are listings employers have manually refreshed to appear newer in search results, even though they may have been open for weeks or months.

-This guide shows you how to automatically remove reposted jobs from your LinkedIn search results using HideJobs Deep Scanner—a tool that detects these duplicate listings and gives you control over whether to see them or hide them completely.
+This guide shows you how to automatically remove reposted jobs from your LinkedIn search results using HideJobs Deep Scanner—a tool that detects these reposted listings and gives you control over whether to see them or hide them completely.

 What Does "Reposted" Mean on LinkedIn?